 Using Ionic Deploy

-The Deploy feature works with the Ionic Pro Git Workflow to deploy new code updates in production (or testing) apps.
+The Deploy feature works with the Ionic Appflow Git Workflow to deploy new code updates in production (or testing) apps.

-Note: The Deploy feature only works on binary compatible changes, meaning if you rely on native code updates you must resubmit to the app store first before using Deploy.
+Note: The Deploy feature only works on binary compatible changes (HTML, CSS, JS), meaning if you rely on native code updates you must resubmit to the app store first before using Deploy.

-The Ionic Pro plugin comes with Ionic Pro’s Deploy feature for detecting and syncing your app with updates that you’ve pushed to channels.
+The Ionic Deploy plugin comes with Ionic Appflow’s Deploy feature for detecting and syncing your app with updates that you’ve pushed to channels.

 To install the plugin, we recommend following the automatic instructions after clicking “Set Up Deploy” on the channels list: